 There are six steps that must be completed in order to produce a digital story.
-It takes the average student 16-20 hours to complete all of these from start to finish.
 To help students learn the technology, the University of Richmond’s Technology Learning Center (TLC) has produced great, informative video tutorials.
 Be sure to review each tutorial as well watch videos from the experts below.
 Also, you will notice occasional references to Atomic Learning tutorials.
 The University maintains a university-wide subscription to these tutorials that gives the UR community full access to online video tutorials.

 |The third step is to find images with Creative Commons licenses or are available in the public domain.
 You can search for Creative Commons media through the creativecommons.org.|